OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/For Mentees/mentee-skills.md

 **You can demonstrate this to your mentor by using your newfound skills and insights and sharing how you did so with them, for example:**

-* If you practised with a new coding language, talk about the process together.
+* If you practiced with a new coding language, talk about the process together.
 * If your mentor shares any resources with you, make sure you put aside time to peruse these and remember to report back when you next meet and share your insights.

 ### 2. Follow through